MaLA-LM/GlotEval/README.md

 ## 🤝Contributing

 We welcome contributions!
-Please see the GitHub repository for guidelines and how to get involved.
+Please see the [guidelines](https://github.com/MaLA-LM/GlotEval/blob/main/Guidelines.md) and how to get involved.

 ------